alonar-osu/video-journal/README.md

 # ViJournal App
 ViJournal is an Android app that lets users create a video journal.
-See it on Play Store: https://play.google.com/store/apps/details?id=com.alonar.android.videojournal Install it and try it out on your phone!

-# About the app
+## About
-Video Journal lets you record and collect videos.
-It will generate combined montage of videos for each week.
+With this app you can record and collect daily videos of life's interesting moments.
 Scroll through your memories and see them autoplay.
+Get combined videos for each week.
 Share your videos.
 Set a reminder to take daily videos and keep adding new ones.

+## Try it out
+ViJournal on Play Store: https://play.google.com/store/apps/details?id=com.alonar.android.videojournal

+Install it and try it out on your phone!

-# Setup
+## Setup project
 Download this repo and open it in Android Studio.

-# Technologies
+## Technologies Used
+- Autoplay videos in feed using custom RecyclerView
-I use ExoPlayer and a custom RecyclerView to autoplay videos.
-I use Room and LiveData to manage data.
-I implement camera functionality using Camera2 API.
+- Room and LiveData to manage data
+- Camera2 API to implement camera functionality
+- ExoPlayer to play videos

+## Limitations
+The current version only supports front camera for videos

+## License
+MIT License
+Copyright (c) 2020 Alona Rudchenko